-Carrie joined the MHLC team at the end of March, following the departure of Daron Blake who left at the beginning of the month for a position with the Land Trust Alliance.
-In her new role, Carrie will be working to promote and increase public awareness of the Conservancy by executing MHLC’s strategic communications plan–both writing content and designing graphics for the website, print communications, and social media outreach efforts, as well as engaging local media with the Conservancy’s conservation announcements.
+Carrie joined the MHLC team at the end of March, following the departure of Daron Blake, who left at the beginning of the month for a position with the Land Trust Alliance.
+In her new role, Carrie will be working to promote and increase public awareness of the Conservancy by executing MHLC’s strategic communications plan.
+This work involves both writing content and designing graphics for the website, print communications, and social media outreach efforts, as well as engaging local press with the Conservancy’s conservation announcements.
 Many of you will get to know Carrie as she will also be managing MHLC events and volunteers.

 Over the years, Carrie has been very involved with volunteer work, particularly at the schools her children have attended.
 Since moving to Delmar, one of her favorite roles is volunteer gardener at the local middle school.
 A great believer in the value of volunteering in one’s community, Carrie is looking forward to working with the Conservancy’s volunteers and hopes to see many new recruits.